Organised in conjunction with LS telcom

 - In depth analysis of the latest economic and policy arguments

-- New base at Harris Manchester College with upgraded accommodation
+- Upgraded accommodation at Harris Manchester College

 - Social events including a reception and a formal dinner